History of Buddhism - Gotama's Story

 Buddhist beliefs A Buddhist Mantra

-Although in this way connected to ancient India history Buddhism was just a footnote in 60,000 years of human history in India.
+Although in this way connected to ancient India Buddhism was just a footnote in 60,000 years of human history in India.

 Peace - the bottom line of Buddhism